Homogeneous second-order descent framework: a fast alternative to Newton-type methods: The Homogeneous Second-Order Descent Framework

-In HSODF, the hard case only matters if $f$ is nonconvex at $\xk$.
+Now we are ready to give the following definition of \emph{hard case}. \begin{definition}[Hard case for HSODF] We say the hard case occurs at iteration $k$ if $h_k(\delta)$ is discontinuous at $\tilde{\alpha}_1$. \end{definition} { In HSODF, the \emph{hard case} only matters if $f$ is nonconvex at $\xk$.
 As shown in \autoref{fig.hod}, if $f$ is convex near $\xk$, the function $h_k(\delta)$ would be discontinuous at $\tilde \alpha_1$, which is larger than the \emph{turning point} $\overline{\delta_k^{\mathsf{cvx}}}$ where $\theta_k = 0$.
-This will not affect our algorithm: if the aggregated $F_k$ has a positive leftmost eigenpair, we decrease $\delta_k$, and the hard case does not matter.
-By contrast, if $f$ is locally nonconvex, $t_k = 0$ does obstruct the computations as we can apply a slight perturbation to $\phi_k$ to escape the hard case.
+This will not affect our algorithm: if the aggregated $F_k$ has a positive leftmost eigenpair, we can decrease $\delta_k$, and the hard case does not matter.
+By contrast, if $f$ is locally nonconvex, $t_k = 0$ does obstruct the computations as we can apply a slight perturbation to $\phi_k$ to escape the hard case. }